imarc/handbook/deployment.markdown

 the `DOMAIN_NAME` variable to the top-level domain name for the site.
 Do **not** include `www.`.

+### Initialization (Patton 10.x)

+Patton 10+ uses ACLs instead of cludged together `sudo` allowances.
+You can initialize a new skeleton structure with the following.
+This will not only create the various environment folders, but also set their ACLs appropriately.

+	./deploy -i .

 ### Show Config

 The simplest operation with Patton is to display the current configuration.
 This